© Joseph Golby | Dreamstime.com

 The Environmental Working Group (EWG), a nonprofit organization, publishes an annual report, the Shoppers Guide to Pesticides in Produce.
 The report is based on USDA pesticide residue testing.

-According to the EWG, the following 15 fruits and vegetables have the least residues relative to other options: avocados, sweet corn, pineapples, frozen sweet peas, onions, papayas, eggplants, asparagus, kiwis, cabbages, cauliflower, cantaloupes, broccoli, mushrooms, and honeydew melons.
+According to the EWG, the following 15 fruits and vegetables have the least residues relative to other options: avocados, sweet corn, pineapple, onions, papaya, frozen sweet peas, eggplant, asparagus, broccoli, cabbage, kiwi, cauliflower, mushrooms, honeydew melon, and cantaloupe.

-The following 12 fruits and vegetables have comparatively higher amounts of pesticide residues: strawberries, spinach, kale, nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, and potatoes.
+The following 12 fruits and vegetables have comparatively higher amounts of pesticide residues: strawberries, spinach, kale (collard, mustard greens), nectarines, apples, grapes, cherries, peaches, pears, bell and hot peppers, celery, and tomatoes.